sergei-mironov/git-powercommit/README.md

     git reset --hard "powercommit"; git stash pop; git branch -D "powercommit"
     ```

-You may need to repeat the above sequence for all submodules (recusrive abort is
+You may need to repeat the above sequence for all submodules (recursive abort is
 still in the TODO list).
 The script will refuse to run if the `powercommit`
 branch already exists.